About

 Schedule

-A day-long workshop with six keynote talks across developmental science and AI, three student flash talks, and moderated breakout discussions.
+A half-day workshop with five keynote talks across developmental science and AI, four emerging-research lightning talks, and a closing moderated discussion.
 Final room TBD — see the CCN 2026 program.

 -